-Two essays, one oral report, and frequent short assignments are required from each cadet.
+Three essays and frequent short assignments are required from each cadet.

 Part II: Utopian Literature (Second Semester)

 In this part of the course, the student analyzes various literary forms of social criticism and examines the effect of ideas of social organization on the individual citizen.
 Students examine Utopian thought as expressed in six or seven works, by authors ranging from Plato to Burgess.
 Tutorials will be devoted to continued composition practice, including frequent short assignments and preparation and revision of major essays.